 first: Don't run a generator indoors.
 Portable generators release potentially

 harmful carbon monoxide emissions.
 They should not be operated indoors, in

 garages, basements, attics, crawl spaces or sheds, according to the U.S. Consumer Product Safety

 first: Keep portable generators high and dry.
 Like any electrical appliance, portable

 generators pose a potential electrocution hazard if they're exposed to water.

-Keep your generators and cords dry and sheltered from the elements, and never
+Keep your generator and cords dry, and sheltered from the elements, and never

 handle them with wet hands.
 The Federal Emergency Management Agency recommends protecting